Travel Guide FAQ

 If you’d like to schedule personal travel that’s incidental to your work trip (i.e. planned after the work trip), after your official work itinerary has been approved in Concur, you can give AdTrav a call at (877) 472-6716 and request that your itinerary be changed for personal reasons, with you covering any difference in cost that may arise.

-*Note that while GSA travel policy doesn’t explicitly forbid being approved to travel from a foreign location, travel to or from foreign locations must be requested in Event Tracker for GSA Administrator approval at least 7 weeks in advance, amking approval in these circumstances extremely unlikely.
+*Note that while GSA travel policy doesn’t explicitly forbid being approved to travel from a foreign location, travel to or from foreign locations must be requested in Event Tracker for GSA Administrator approval at least 7 weeks in advance, making approval in these circumstances extremely unlikely.

-All official international travel taken by GSA employees, regardless of funding source, also requires Salesforce event approval.
-Please reach out to email@example.com at least 7 weeks in advance in order to coordinate this.
+All official international travel taken by GSA employees, regardless of funding source, requires Salesforce event approval.
+Please reach out to firstname.lastname@example.org at least 7 weeks in advance in order to coordinate this.

 How should I estimate my expenses